 Since gaining UN Observer status in 2009, the IOC has expanded and strengthened its partnerships with UN agencies and programmes.

-A Memorandum of Understanding was signed in 2012 between UN Women and the IOC in order for the two organisations to use sport to promote gender equality and empower women and girls within their respective mandates and rules in line with the development goals.
+A Memorandum of Understanding (MoU) was signed in 2012 between UN Women and the IOC, and renewed in 2017 in order for the two organisations to use sport to promote gender equality and empower women and girls within their respective mandates and rules in line with the development goals.
 The UN Women Executive Director has been invited to sit on the IOC Women in Sport Commission to underline this partnership.

 As a result, a number of joint initiatives and actions have taken place, including side-events in conjunction with the Commission on the Status of Women to promote sport as a tool to foster gender equality and empower women and girls.